B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/ExtractCgMLST.rst

                            files.

-    --t, --threshold       (Optional) Genes that constitute the core genome must be in a proportion of genomes that is at least equal to this value. (e.g 0.95 to get a matrix with the loci that are present in at  least 95% of the genomes) (default: 1).
+    --t, --threshold       (Optional) Genes that constitute the core genome must be in a proportion of genomes that is at least equal to this value.
+Users can provide multiple values (default: [0.95, 0.99, 1]).

+    --s, --step            (Optional) Number of genomes added to the cgMLST computation at each step (default: 1).

     --r, --genes2remove    (Optional) Path to file with a list of genes/columns to remove from the